 \section{Abstract}

-Sparsity promoting regularizers are widely used to impose low-complexity structure (e.g. $\ell_1$-norm for sparsity) to the regression coefficients of supervised learning.
-In the realm of deterministic optimization, the sequence generated by iterative algorithms (such as proximal gradient descent) exhibit ``finite activity identification", namely, they can identify the low-complexity structure in a finite number of iterations.
-However, most online algorithms (such as proximal stochastic gradient descent) do not have the property owing to the vanishing step-size and non-vanishing variance.
-In this paper, by combining with a screening rule, we show how to eliminate useless features of the iterates generated by online algorithms, and thereby enforce finite activity identification.
-One consequence is that when combined with any convergent online algorithm, sparsity properties imposed by the regularizer can be exploited for computational gains.
+Sparsity-promoting regularizers are widely used to impose low-complexity structure (e.g. $\ell_1$-norm for sparsity) to the regression coefficients of supervised learning.
+In the realm of deterministic optimization, the sequence generated by iterative algorithms (such as proximal gradient descent) exhibit ``finite activity identification" property, that is, they can identify the low-complexity structure of the solution in a finite number of iterations.
+However, many online algorithms (such as proximal stochastic gradient descent) do not have this property owing to the vanishing step-size and non-vanishing variance.
+In this paper, by combining with a screening rule, we show how to eliminate useless features of the iterates generated by online algorithms, and thereby enforce finite sparsity identification.
+One advantage of our scheme is that when combined with any convergent online algorithm, sparsity properties imposed by the regularizer can be exploited to improve computational efficiency.
 Numerically, significant acceleration can be obtained.